Clubs and Extracurricular Activities

 Homework Club (JH & HS) - Variety

 High School: High school math teachers have opened up a tutoring lab after school from 3-4 PM.
 This is for any high school student to receive additional help with their math courses or to use the laptops for assignments.
 This tutoring lab is run by our math teachers but available for all students to work on any subject (Math, English, History, etc.).
-The following is the schedule and locations:

 International Club - Jen Taylor and Marti Kitsinis